 Rosalind Donald is Postdoctoral Associate in Environmental Justice and Communication at University of Miami.

-Mat Hope is Editor of DeSmog UK and currently Chair of the Board.
+Mat Hope is the former Editor of DeSmog UK.

 Sophie Marjanac is Climate Accountability Lead for environmental law charity ClientEarth.